 In his new book, Digital Minimalism, Newport says:

 … what you need instead [of ‘willpower, tips and vague resolutions’] is a full-fledged philosophy of technology use, rooted in your deep values, that provides clear answers to the questions of what tool you should use and how you should use them and, equally important, enables you to confidently ignore everything else.

 He suggests that we don’t necessarily need to give up social media, but instead we should choose the tools that help us achieve the things we find valuable – and then optimise those tools.

 As an example, there are a handful of Facebook groups I find really valuable for tapping into the collective wisdom of editors all over the world.
 But I also find the Facebook newsfeed a massive anxiety-inducing time-suck.
 So I’ve unsubscribed from everyone and everything on Facebook, which means my newsfeed stays empty but I can still jump onto Facebook to use the groups (without distraction).

 I’m still working my way through Digital Minimalism (since it was only published a few days ago), but I’m already starting to form my personal ‘philosophy of technology use’.

 I haven’t quite nailed down the details yet, but you can be sure of one thing: I intend to use social media a hell of a lot less.

 By the way, something that DOES help my concentration is the Focus at Will online music player.
-You can trial it for free for 30 days then get a lifetime 15% discount using this affiliate link.
-(Offer valid until 14th February 2019.)
+Try it free for 30 days and see what you think.